RTippin/messenger/docs/Commands.md

 ---

 ### `php artisan messenger:install` | `--uuids` | `--force`
-- Installs the base messenger files, publishing our config and service provider.
-This will also register our published service provider in your `app.php` config file under the providers array.
+- Installs the base messenger files, publishing the config and service provider.
+This will also register the published service provider in your `app.php` config file inside the providers array.
-  - You will be asked to confirm running this command, as well as an option to migrate our tables before completion.
+  - You will be asked to confirm running this command, as well as an option to run the migrations before completion.
 - `--uuids` flag when your provider models use UUIDs instead of auto-incrementing integers as their primary keys.
 - `--force` flag to overwrite any existing published files.

 ---

 ### `php artisan messenger:attach:messengers` | `--provider=` | `--force`
-- Attaches our [Messenger][link-messenger-model] model to your existing registered provider records.
+- Attaches the [Messenger][link-messenger-model] model to your existing registered provider records.
   - By default, this will chunk queries for each of your providers at 100, looping through and checking if a `Messenger` model record exists for each provider, and creating one if it does not.
   - You will be asked to confirm running this command.
 - `--provider=` flag you can set the singular provider you want to attach messengers for.
 Eg: `--provider="App\Models\User"`